bardanp/bardanp/README.md

 <h1 align="center">Hello 👋, I'm Bardan Phuyel</h1>

 <p align="center">
 A passionate Computer Science student at Pennsylvania State University with a journey in coding that spans over 4 years, starting from high school through to university.
-My adventure began with Java and has since expanded to C++, APIs, databases, and learning Next.JS and web development
+My adventure began with Java and has since expanded to Learniing more of C++, APIs, Next.JS, and web development
 </p>

 <p align="center">